Device-independent Randomness Expansion with Entangled Photons: Probability estimation

 where to avoid issues, we define conditional probabilities to be $0$ if the condition has probability $0$.
 It therefore suffices to specify $\mu(C_{j}Z_{j}|\Sfnt{C}_{<j}\Sfnt{Z}_{<j}S_{j-1})$, or equivalently, the distributions $\mu(C_{j}Z_{j}|\Sfnt{C}_{<j}\Sfnt{Z}_{<j},L\geq j)$ and $\mu(C_{j}Z_{j}|\Sfnt{C}_{<j}\Sfnt{Z}_{<j},L<j)$.
 The model $\cC$ is specified by requiring the former to be in $\cM_{j}^{(\text{r})}$ and the latter to be determined with $C_{j}Z_{j}=**$.

 In general when constructing chained models for the purpose of randomness generation based on PEFs, it is necessary that the next trial's inputs satisfy a Markov-chain condition to prevent leaking information about the past outputs via the future inputs, see Sect.
 IV.A of Ref.~\cite{knill:qc2017a}.
 Here, the inputs are chosen independently of the past outputs so the necessary conditions are automatically satisfied.
 Formally, it is necessary to include the condition $L\geq j$ during a block as a part of the inputs for the trial $j$ and keep calibration information used during an experiment as private information accessible only to the experimentalists, as explained in Sect.
 IV.A and Sect.
-IV.B of Ref.~\cite{knill:qc2017a}. \Pc{To make the necessary conditional independence rigorous, so that the conditions in Sect.
-IV.A of Ref.~\cite{knill:qc2017a} are satisfied, it is necessary to modify the definition of $Z_{i}$ and explicitly marginalize over additional information on which our PEF constructions depend, such as calibration data acquired during the experiment.
-With the notation of Ref.~\cite{knill:qc2017a}, the additional information is captured by the RV $\Sfnt{R}$, while $Z_{i}$ is redefined as $Z_{i}'=(Z_{i},\knuth{L\geq l})$.
-The model is extended accordingly, and PEFs are defined as functions of $Z_{i}'$, where we constrain the PEFs so that they only depend on $C_{i}Z_{i}$.
-In this case, from PEFs we can construct soft UPEs in order to bound the classical smooth min-entropy, see Lemma~18 of Ref.~\cite{knill:qc2017a}.}
+IV.B of Ref.~\cite{knill:qc2017a}.

 As for a single trial, for a block we can define the PEF with positive power $\beta$ as a non-negative function $G: \Sfnt{cz} \mapsto G(\Sfnt{cz})$ satisfying the PEF inequality

 for each probability distribution $\mu(\Sfnt{CZ})$ in the model $\cC$ for the block.
 When the model $\cC$ is obtained by chaining the trial models $\cM_j$ as defined above, the PEFs satisfy the following chaining property: If for each possible trial $j$ in a block $F_j$ is a PEF with power $\beta$ for $\cM_j$, then the product $G=\prod_{j=1}^{2^{k}} F_j$ is a PEF with the same power $\beta$ for the chained model $\cC$ (see the proof of Thm.~9 in Ref.~\cite{zhang:qc2018a}).
 Therefore, we need only to construct trial-wise PEFs $F_j$ in order to obtain a PEF for a block.
 When we do so, we chose $F_{j}=1$ when $j>L$, so that $G=\prod_{j=1}^{L} F_{j}$.